Foreign Sovereign Immunities Act

 1. 28 U.S.C.
 1608(b)(1) provides for service by special arrangement between the plaintiff and the agency or instrumentality.

 2. 28 U.S.C.
-1608(b)(2) offers three methods of service: [1] "by delivery of a copy of the summons and complaint either to an officer, a managing or general agent;" or; [2] "by delivery of a copy of the summons and complaint "to any other agent authorized by appointment or by law to receive service of process in the United States," or [3] "in accordance with an applicable international convention on service of judicial documents."
-There are two multilateral treaties on service of process.
-There are two multilateral Conventions that the United States is a party to, The Hague Convention on Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters, and The Inter-American Convention on Letters Rogatory and Additional Protocol.
+1608(b)(2) offers three methods of service: by delivery of a copy of the summons and complaint either [1] "to an officer, a managing or general agent" or [2] "by delivery of a copy of the summons and complaint "to any other agent authorized by appointment or by law to receive service of process in the United States," or [3] "in accordance with an applicable international convention on service of judicial documents."
+There are two multilateral Conventions on service that the United States is a party to, The Hague Convention on Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters, and The Inter-American Convention on Letters Rogatory and Additional Protocol.

-Requests for service via the diplomatic channel of documents other than the summons, complaint and notice of suit or the default judgment, not provided for in the Act, will be considered by the Department of State on a case-by-case basis in coordination with the Office of the Legal Adviser for Diplomatic Law and Litigation.
+Requests for service through diplomatic channels of documents other than the summons, complaint and notice of suit or the default judgment, not expressly provided for in the FSIA, will be considered by the Department of State on a case-by-case basis.

 You need to send two sets of the documents.
 One will be served.
 The other will be returned with a copy of the proof of service.
 Documents include:

 1. Set 1: a.
-Summons (English, Bearing Seal of Court and Signature of Judge or Clerk) b.
+Summons (bearing the seal of court date, and signature of judge or clerk) b.
 Complaint (English) c.
-Notice of Suit (English, See 22 CFR 93) d.
+Notice of Suit (English, see 22 C.F.R.
+93), and d.
 Translations of all of the above

 2. Set 2: Photocopies of all of the above (Summons, Complaint, Notice of Suit, and translations of each.)

 1. Set 1:a.
-Letter Rogatory bearing seal of court and signature of judge.
-(English) b.
+Letter Rogatory (bearing seal of court and signature of judge), (English). b.
 Summons (bearing seal of court and signature of clerk) (English) c.
-Complaint (English) d.
-Translations of Letter Rogatory, Summons and Complaint
+Complaint (English), and d.
+Translations of all of the above.

 2. Set 2: Photocopies of all of the above (Letter Rogatory, Summons, Complaint and translations of each)